Calvin-R/Cyber-Security-Repository/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the _____ machine can accept connections from the Internet.
-Access to this machine is only allowed from the following IP addresses:
+Only the Jump-Box-Provisioner machine can accept connections from the Internet.
+Access to this machine is only allowed from my personal IP address because I configured the network security group to only allow SSH access from my IP.
-- _TODO: Add whitelisted IP addresses_

-Machines within the network can only be accessed by _____.
+Machines within the network can only be accessed by the Jump-Box-Provisioner.
-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_

 A summary of the access policies in place can be found in the table below.